 - (b) Stormwater facilities. - (1) The design and construction of stormwater facilities shall be in accordance with Article IX, Stormwater Management, of Chapter 407 and other applicable regulations, ordinances, resolutions and rules.
 The stormwater management system shall also be consistent with applicable activity center Master Plans, special area studies and the standards herein. - (2) A stormwater plan will be required as part of an activity center master plan.
-The stormwater plan shall provide data on the stormwater retention needs for the entire master plan area (minimum of one quadrant within the activity center) at build out conditions, and provide a mechanism for shared stormwater facilities, where feasible. - (3) Surface stormwater facilities shall be designed to provide a physical or visual amenity within an activity center or as an aesthetic feature to resemble natural areas with native landscaping, consistent with Article IV, Landscaping and Article IX, Stormwater Management, of Chapter 407 of this ULDC. - (4) The use of shared stormwater facilities to accommodate multiple developments within the activity center is encouraged.
+The stormwater plan shall provide data on the stormwater retention needs for the entire master plan area (minimum of one quadrant within the activity center) at build out conditions, and provide a mechanism for shared stormwater facilities, where feasible. - (3) Surface stormwater facilities shall be designed to provide a physical or visual amenity within an activity center, as public open space, or as an aesthetic feature to resemble natural areas with native landscaping, consistent with Article V, Open Space, and Article IV, Landscaping and Article IX, Stormwater Management, of Chapter 407 of this ULDC.

+(4) The use of shared stormwater facilities to accommodate multiple developments within the activity center is encouraged.